French and Italian are both Romance languages, which means that they are derived from Latin, which was the language of the Roman Empire.

-Undefined quantities are usually introduced by partitive articles.
-For instance, In English, these would be “some” and “any”.
-What about French and Italian?
+Quantities that cannot be counted are usually introduced by partitive articles.
+In English, these are words such as “some” and “any”.

-In fact, in Italian, you would see these particles much less frequently!
+In fact, in Italian, these particles are often omitted:

 Grammar and vocabulary are certainly important areas to investigate when it comes to detecting differences between Italian and French.